Restoration logo

 • Reasonableness in timelines and expectations

-• Transparency with both carriers and the homeowner
+• Transparency with both the carrier and the homeowner

 Clear, consistent communication helped simplify decision-making for the customer and reinforced trust throughout the entire restoration process.